Last Updated on

 This is similar to the above worksheet, as it also walks one through the ABC Model whenever one may need it.
 It may be more appropriate for adults, however, while the preceding worksheet may be more appropriate for younger people (simply because it is more colorful and prompts for fewer responses).
 This worksheet also works regardless of one’s prior knowledge of the ABC Model.

 This worksheet also walks one through the ABC Model but is targeted towards therapists to give to their clients.
-It is also slightly more visual than the other worksheets which walk one through the ABC Model, so it may be helpful for anyone who prefers visual methods, not just clients of therapists.
+It is also slightly more visual than the other worksheets, so it may be helpful for anyone who prefers visual methods, not just clients of therapists.
 By providing boxes instead of lines, this worksheet also allows one to draw rather than write, which may also be helpful for younger clients.

 The main takeaway from the ABC Model is that while environmental factors can certainly negatively affect our lives, we do have some control over how we react and respond to those factors.
 This does not mean that no harm can come to someone with a positive attitude, but it does indicate that a positive attitude can get someone through rough times, or help them better enjoy the good times.
 Having a positive attitude also does not cost anything, so it cannot hurt to try to keep a positive outlook.